yairm210/Unciv/Uniques.md

 "When spreading religion to a city, gain [amount] times the amount of followers of other religions as [Stat]" - "Stat" may be Science, Culture, Faith or Gold

+"Takes your religion over the one in their birth city" - Whenever a unit with this unique spawns, is purchased or built, it will take the religion of your civilization instead of the religion of the city in which it appears.

+"Removes other religions when spreading religion" - removes all existing pressure from other religions during the 'spread religion' action

 ### City-state related uniques